Nazso/Angular-pract/README.md

 # Angular-pract
-- Practice to build apllication with Angular
+- Practice to build aplication with Angular

 # Create an application covered by Linkedin tutorial